Skip to content

 Vibrating Mesh or Membrane Nebulizers

-As the liquid passes through multiple holes in the mesh, the vibrating action generates medicated aerosol.
+As the liquid passes through microscopic holes in the membrane, the vibrating action generates medicated aerosol.
 In contrast, ultrasonic nebulizers produce ultrasonic waves directly into the solution, which produces aerosol on the surface of the liquid.

 Mesh nebulizers present a number of advantages, as well.
 Mesh nebulizers produce consistent aerosol particles that reach deep into the lungs.
 Some mesh nebulizers are highly specialized, and these devices allow for custom adjustments to increase the delivery efficiency of specific drugs.
 For example, the size of the mesh pores, the aerosol chamber, and the reservoir can be adjusted based on the characteristics of a specific drug formulation.
 The output rate can be adjusted for different drugs to improve the speed of delivery of various aerosol medications to patients.